 Warren Lynch manages a loggerhead shrike captive breeding population at SCBI to help understand the birds’ decline and stabilize the population.
 Since 2014, Lynch’s team has bred and raised 56 shrikes and released most in southern Ontario to augment the wild population in the province.
 “If not for the breeding and release program,” he says, “it is likely that this population would already have gone extinct.”

 At SCBI, scientists pair shrikes through the winter and hope that around April, the birds start courting and nest building.
 Lynch furnishes enclosures with shrike-friendly items like a bristling hawthorn tree, barbed wire, crickets, mealworms, and even exotic animal hair for lining nests.
 The hair can include cheetah, Mongolian horse, Persian onager, clouded leopard, red panda, maned wolf, and bison—nearby “neighbors.”
 Researchers check nests with mirrors or ladders, count eggs, and monitor the new nestlings’ health.
 They hope to release birds into the local area eventually.

-The VWL program complements DGIF’s work by teaming up with scientists, landowners, and non-scientists to monitor grassland bird populations, including shrikes, on private lands and developing a monitoring protocol.
-VWL supports DGIF’s shrike work by monitoring current and historical sites, engaging private landowners, arranging for land access, and helping with trapping and banding.
+The VWL program complements DWR’s work by teaming up with scientists, landowners, and non-scientists to monitor grassland bird populations, including shrikes, on private lands and developing a monitoring protocol.
+VWL supports DWR’s shrike work by monitoring current and historical sites, engaging private landowners, arranging for land access, and helping with trapping and banding.

 Why has this intriguing bird experienced such a dramatic decline is the question challenging Harding and his colleagues.
 Some point to the increased use of pesticides between the 1940s and 1970s, speculating that shrikes may ingest pesticide-laced prey.
 Others posit vehicle collisions, vanishing farmland, conversion of pastures to other uses, hedgerow decimation, and habitat destruction.